liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. this report provides a framework for further research
 1. the punishment was harsh and unfair
 1. he is trying to trivialize the problem
-1. the present law makes no provision for this
 1. she has the full support of her constituents
 1. sprain/strain
 1. a judge must remain neutral